aridjayarecipes/cutesrecipes.web.app/content/post/2625-how-to-make-quick-raspberry-cookies-with-oat-flour.md

 - "In a larger bowl, mix the butter, egg, vanilla and maple syrup or honey together."
 - "Tip the dry ingredients into the wet ingredients and stir until everything is well blended."
 - "Dice the raspberries and fold them into the mixture."
 - "Place the bowl in the fridge and chill for 30 minutes.
-If it&#39;s still very soft leave it longer till is firm."
+If it's still very soft leave it longer till is firm."
 - "Line a baking tray with parchment paper or spray with oil spray.
 Either drop the cookies into rough circles onto the parchment paper, or place a cookie cutter on the tray and spoon the mixture into them to get a circular shape."
 - "Preheat 180 degrees air"
 - "Bake for 12 minutes or until the tops are firm."